Romeo-Sihle/Task_App/README.md

 1	In MySQL/PHPMyadmin, Create a table  and name it "to_do_list" 2	Import the "to_do_list" SQL database file from MySQL/PHPMyadmin located on the root folder

-Create your new account to log in the Task App# Task_App
+Create your new account to log in the Task App